sergeyk/vislab/tasks.md

 ## Fixes

-## Current

-- With Helen:
-    - integrate her Flickr-scraping code into Vislab, and run it again to update the new dataset with tags
-    - form Pinterest dataset of roughly the same size and styles as Flickr dataset : goal is to test Flickr classifiers on this dataset, and vice versa, which enables a new section of cross-dataset results
-    - make the results server use Mongo (and then can populate dataframes from filtered results there)

-- Compute caffe fc6 features and complete prediction on flickr run on cluster

 ## Today

+- Merge dev to master
+- Compute fc6 features on flickr
+- Cache fc6 on flickr to vw
+- Compute fc6 features on wikipaintings
+- Cache fc6 on wikipaintings to vw
+- Compute fc6 features on pinterest
+- Cache fc6 on pinterest to vw
+- Compute fc7 features on flickr
+- Cache fc7 on flickr to vw
+- Compute fc7 features on wikipaintings
+- Cache fc7 on wikipaintings to vw
+- Compute fc7 features on pinterest
+- Cache fc7 on pinterest to vw

+## Tomorrow

+- Form list of experiments that need to be run, rank by importance

+## Next

+- make sure Helen send me her Flickr-scraping code, so that I can integrate it into Vislab, and run it again to update the new dataset with tags

+Single-person classification accuracy:
+    - how good is a single person at predicting the style classification task? the ava task?

 - Replace classifier: VW -> caffe
     - In feature.py, output to several HDF5 files (of max size 2GB) instead of just one.
     - Modify Caffe to be able to take label file as separate from feature file.
     - Modify Caffe to be able to take multiple feature files (should be easy, as separate layers).

-## Next

-- Integrate Trent's negative set into Flickr dataset?

 - Generate Sphinx autodoc and display it on my doc page

 - Compute pairwise distances for images for different features

 - Features